-- The RV industry generates over $12 Billion in total taxes paid.
+- The RV industry generated over $13.6 Billion in total taxes paid in 2022.

 - Outdoor Recreation, which includes camping, makes up 1.9% ($454 Billion) of U.S. Gross Domestic Product in 2021.

 RV Sales and Growth

 Data for the following sections were acquired from RVIA

 - In 2021, RV manufacturers shipped a record-breaking 600,240 RVs, which included 90.64% towable RVs (travel trailers and fifth wheels) and 9.36% motorized RVs (motorhomes, camper vans, etc.)

 - Since the 1980s, the percentage of towable RVs shipped has seen year-after-year growth compared to the percentage of motorized RVs shipped.

 - Travel Trailers are the most popular type of RV.

 - Motorized RV shipments, as compared to the percentage of towable RV, have been in decline since 1984.
 The popularity of towable RVs is growing, as evidenced by their percentage of the market share.